Paul W. Kliztke

 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13th, such as: mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
 During Paul's time at Ft.
 Knox, he qualified as a tank driver.

 The battalion traveled, over different train routes, to San Francisco, California.
-By ferry, they were taken to Ft.
+By the ferry the U.S.A.T.
+General Frank M. Coxe, they were taken to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to join the battalion at a later date.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they readied their tanks to take part in maneuvers.